In 2008, Taco Bell faced a $4 million lawsuit from rapper 50 Cent.

 The legal case mentioned in The Guardian claimed that Taco Bell used Jackson's name, persona, and trademark without his permission to promote their business and products in a nationwide advertising campaign.

-Taco Bell's plan worked well as many customers that 50 Cent had agreed to promote their products.
-In fact, various ‘blogs' criticized 50 Cent for ‘selling out' by seemingly endorsing Taco Bell.
+Taco Bell's plan worked well as many customers thought that 50 Cent had agreed to promote their products.
+In fact, various internet ‘blogs' criticized 50 Cent for ‘selling out' by seemingly endorsing Taco Bell.
 The lawsuit went on to mention these points.

 However, Taco Bell spokesperson Rob Poetsch stated after the lawsuit that they had made a sincere and generous proposal to 50 Cent.
 They offered him the opportunity to change his name to either 79, 89, or 99 Cent for a day and rap his order at Taco Bell.
 In return, they would have gladly donated $10,000 to a charity of his choosing.